jlegman1/IR-Pen/README.md

 # IR Pen

 A PCB created to send IR signals to TVs.
 You click a button and it uses TV-B-Gone firmware to cycle through all IR signals until a TV turns off.
 A custom 3d printed shell will go around it hiding the pcb.
+All kicad files linked.
+3D print desgin not out yet

 ## Parts List